szymongaertig/AspNetCore.IpFiltering/README.md

 * single IP
 * IP range IPv4 and IPv6
 * wildcard (*)
+* configurable caching

-Configuration of whitelist and blacklist addresses can be made by: asp.net Core configuration system or by implementing custom `IWhitelistIpAddressesProvider`.
+Configuration of whitelist and blacklist addresses can be made by: asp.net Core configuration system or by implementing custom `IIpRulesProvider`.

 ## Get in on NuGet
 ```